Neurotech-Davis/Neurotech-Wiki/src/past_projects/p300oddball.md

 # Expanding the P300 Oddball Paradigm for a Versatile BCI System with Macro Command Input

-_Developed by Prakhar Sinha, Maitri Khanna, Jordan Ogbu Felix, Devia Dham, Aurielle Jocom, Mathangi Venkatakrishnan, Raymond Kang_
+_Developed by Devia Dham, Aurielle Jocom, Mathangi Venkatakrishnan, Raymond Kang_

 The P300 Macro Speller was a really novel idea that was in development for the 2023 Neurotech California Conference.
 It utilized the P300 paradigm in order to simulate Vim commands.